The Analytic Arc Cover Problem and its Applications to Contiguous Art Gallery, Polygon Separation, and Shape Carving

-Let $f_i$ be the function which takes the maximum values over all applicable $f_{i,j}$ via \cref{lemma:lr-max-min}.
+Let $f_i$ be the function which takes the maximum values over all applicable $f_{i,j}$ via \cref{lemma:lr-max-min}, and let $f$ be the piecewise function that applies $f_i$ to the $i$th edge.
 We claim that, when scaled to the appropriate bounds for $e_i$, $f$ agrees with $g$ over $e_i$.
 Let $p$ and $q$ be points along $e_i$ and $e_j$ respectively, so that $g$ maps $p$ to $q$.
-Let $y$ be any optimal guard location.
+Let $y$ be any optimal guard point (that is, a guard point that contains the boundary counter-clockwise from $p$ to $q$ in its visibility region).
 By definition, $y$ must be inside $C$.
 Moreover, no point in $X$ can be contained in the cone formed by $p,y,q$, since the presence of such a point would violate the requirement that the lines $\overline{py}$ and $\overline{qy}$ are contained fully within the polygon (i.e., that the pairs $p,y$ and $q,y$ are each mutually visible).
 Hence, $f(t)\geq g(t)$.